10 Days Broome to Darwin

 - Manning Gorge

 Fording rivers and weaving through gorges, travel by 4WD along the wild Gibb River Road – a 600-kilometre stretch that winds right through the heart of the Kimberley.
 Pass through remote and extraordinary country as you travel through this historic part of Australia.
-Cross the Pentecost River to reach the famous El Questro Station, where you’ll spend the night camping under the stars.
+Cross the famous Pentecost River and capture that iconic photo before we reach Kunnunurra, where you’ll spend the night camping under the stars at our exclusive camp along the mighty Ord River.

 Included Activities